-Welcome to Nursery!
+Welcome to Nursery

 Our classroom is well-resourced with lots of opportunities for your child to learn through play and exploration.
-Your child can engage in imaginative role-play, creative activities, sensory play and physical outdoor learning.
+Children can engage in imaginative role-play, creative activities, sensory play and physical outdoor learning.
 As well as specific areas of learning such as mathematics, literacy, art and design, and understanding the world, we aim to give children the opportunities to develop the fundamental, prime areas of learning such as personal and social skills, physical skills, and communication which enables them to develop skills to become confident learners.

 My Special World

-My Special World is a notebook that the children take home each Friday and return the following Monday.
+My Special World is a book that the children take home each Friday and return the following Monday.
 You and your child will work together to fill the book with information about your child, their likes and dislikes, special occasions, trips, family events etc. You can present the book however you wish, with photographs, drawings, tickets, stickers etc. Your child will then share the book with us at Nursery.
 If you need anything to help you complete the book, such as glue and pencils, or if you'd like to see an example of a My Special World book then please ask.

 Each week children will choose a library book which they will bring home each week.
 We ask that you share the book with children at home and return the book each Monday or the start of their school week.

 Mrs Deavin will not be in class on a Tuesday morning - during this time I will be completing planning, assessment and subject leadership.
 Mrs Hannon will cover the class during this time.

 Although we appreciate that children love showing their toys, it is best that children do not being personal possessions into nursery if possible.
 In the past, children have lost or broken their toys and it can be very distressing for them.
 Our Nursery children become so good at tidying things away that toys can often disappear at tidy up time too!